Junaid-Ashraf-56/CS50-Problems/README.md

 Problem Set 6: Python Programming
 Problem Set 7: SQL and Databases
 Problem Set 8: Web Programming with Flask
-Each problem set has its own folder with all the code and required files for the tasks.
+Each problem set has its folder with all the code and required files for the tasks.

 How to Use
 Clone this repository to your computer:

 Disclaimer
 These solutions are for educational purposes only.
-Please use them to understand the concepts and approaches, and avoid submitting them as your own work to maintain academic integrity.
+Please use them to understand the concepts and approaches, and avoid submitting them as your work to maintain academic integrity.